memgonzales/order-brushing-shopee2020/README.md

 - `userid` - Unique ID assigned to every buyer
 - `event_time` - Timestamp of every recorded transaction

 Note that the dataset is under the intellectual property of the contest organizers.
 Therefore, it is not published in this repository.
-For the same reason, the output of each cell in the Jupyter Notebook is also stripped.
+For the same reason, the output of each cell in the Jupyter notebook is also stripped.

 ### Order Brushing
 Order brushing is checked for every possible one-hour window.
 A shop is said to have conducted order brushing if its *concentration rate* (ratio of the number of transactions to the number of unique buyers) for a particular one-hour window is at least 3.0.